wellposed/numerical/README.md

 # Performance FAQ
 1. How do I use Numerical haskell to write fast code thats outstandingly high level !?
-    * The leading cause of poor performance in numerical routines is bad memory locality, which has but a single easy cure: ** block recursive algorithms **
+    * The leading cause of poor performance in numerical routines (aside from poor choice in algorithms) is bad memory locality, which has but a single easy cure: ** block recursive algorithms **
     * Yes, you heard me, in compiled languages recursion is pretty cheap outside of the inner most loops!
 It also is a fantastic tool for facilitating good memory locality!